nyurik/kibana-vega-vis/README.md

 VegaLite is a simplified version of Vega, useful to quickly get started, but has a number of limitations.
 VegaLite is automatically converted into Vega before rendering.
 Compare [logstash-simple_line-vega](public/examples/logstash/logstash-simple_line-vega.json) and [logstash-simple_line-vegalite](public/examples/logstash/logstash-simple_line-vegalite.json) (both use the same ElasticSearch logstash data).
 You may use [this editor](https://vega.github.io/editor/) to convert VegaLite into Vega.

 # Debugging

+## Browser Debugging console
 Use browser debugging tools (e.g. F12 or Ctrl+Shift+J in Chrome) to inspect the `VEGA_DEBUG` variable:
  * `view` - access to the Vega View object.
 See [Vega Debugging Guide](https://vega.github.io/vega/docs/api/debugging/) on how to inspect data and signals at runtime.
 For VegaLite, `VEGA_DEBUG.view.data('source_0')` would get the main dataset.
 For Vega, it uses the data name as defined in your Vega spec.
  * `spec` - Vega JSON specification after some modifications by this plugin.
 In case of VegaLite, this is the output of the VegaLite compiler.
  * `vlspec` - If this is a VegaLite graph, JSON specification of the graph before VegaLite compilation.

+## Data
+If you are using ElasticSearch query, make sure your resulting data is what you expected.
+The easiest way to view it is by using "networking" tab in the browser debugging tools (e.g. F12).
+Modify the graph slightly so that it makes a search request, and view the response from the server.
+Another approach is to use [Kibana Dev Tools](https://www.elastic.co/guide/en/kibana/current/console-kibana.html) tab - place the index name into the first line: `GET <INDEX_NAME>/_search`, and add your query as the following lines (just the value of the `"query"` field)

+If you need to share your graph with someone, you may want to copy the raw data response to [gist.github.com](https://gist.github.com/), possibly with a `.json` extension, use the `[raw]` button, and use that url directly in your graph.

 # Notes